 If you need some inspiration, here are a few personal examples of things I use to lift my spirits: chicks in hats (my laptop wallpaper), comedy clips (late night TV shows), baby animal clips (like this one), and talking to my twin.

 Seek adventure, make it fun, and get creative

 Most people want more adventure, fun, and creativity in their lives, but it can be hard to achieve these things without a prompt.

 Well, starting a plant-based diet can be just that — a push to explore and enrich your life.
-Whether you’re seeking out plant-based-friendly restaurants you’ve never tried, inviting your friends over for a plant-based potluck, or experimenting in the kitchen to recreate your favorite recipes in plant-based form, plant-based eating can be a powerful way to encourage a richer, happier daily life.
+Whether you’re seeking out plant-based-friendly restaurants you’ve never tried, inviting your friends over for a locally-sourced, plant-based potluck, or experimenting in the kitchen to recreate your favorite recipes in plant-based form, plant-based eating can be a powerful way to encourage a richer, happier daily life.

 Treat whole foods, plant-based eating as an experiment

 Most people will thrive on a plant-based diet, but there are many different forms; one person’s plant-based diet might include small amounts of animal protein, while another’s might not.
 Remember that there’s a lot of variation within the plant-based diet, and only experimentation and reflection can surface which variation will work best for you.

 Don’t let a bad experience during your first week or two of plant-based eating dictate what the entire journey will be like.

 Especially if you prefer an “all in” approach, and particularly if you’re transitioning from a meat-heavy and/or processed food-heavy diet, you may find plant-based eating challenging.